tytydraco/yessleep/out/Helicopter_Moms_are_dangerous_Shadow_Mothers_are_worse.md

 The next time I saw her behind me, I shot her.

-I could hear someone above me screaming.
+I could hear someone above me screaming, yelling for the police.
 But I didn't care.
 With my smoking gun I opened the sliding glass and held the woman down at gunpoint.
 There was blood everywhere, and I could feel the hot tears rolling down my face as I knew my nightmare was coming to an end.

 "Who are you," I cried.
 "Why have you been stalking me?
 Following me?
 Why did you kill my mother?"